braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/contact_card.md

 ## Adding an Existing Contact Card

 To add an existing Contact Card, create a campaign or Canvas and select your desired subscription group.
 Next, an __Add Media__ option will appear in the message composer window.
-Here, you can upload an existing vCard file or locate one through the Media Library.
+Here, you can upload an existing Contact Card file or locate one through the Media Library.